zjaco13/ai-on-eks/website/docs/blueprints/training/Neuron/Llama-LoRA-Finetuning.md

 ## 2. Build the Docker Image

-We'll build the docker image that will be used by the container to run Llama 3 fine-tuning.
-Execute the below commands after ensuring you are in the root folder of the ai-on-eks repository.
+Build the Docker image for Llama 3 fine-tuning.
+Run these commands from the root of the ai-on-eks repository:

-**NOTE:** Before running the docker image builder script, make sure the AWS user or principal used to run the script has proper access to the ECR repository in the specific region you selected earlier.
-The script will create a repo and push the image into it.
+**Note:** Make sure your AWS user has access to the ECR repository in your chosen region.
+The script will create the repo and push the image for you.

 ```bash
 cd blueprints/training/llama-lora-finetuning-trn1
 ./build-container-image.sh
 ```
-Enter the same region you provided in the above step, when prompted for it.
-After running this script, note the Docker image URL and tag that gets displayed at the end of the run.
-You will need this information for the next step.
+When prompted, enter the same region you used earlier.
+After the script finishes, note the Docker image URL and tag for the next step.

 ## 3. Launch the Llama training job

-Before launching the fine-tuning job, we'll need to set up a kubernetes Secret, a Configmap to mount the training script in the container, and update the container image URL in the Job specification.
+Before starting the fine-tuning job, set up a Kubernetes Secret, a ConfigMap for the training script, and update the container image URL in the job spec.

-In order for the training script to download the Llama3 model from HuggingFace, you need to provide your HuggingFace token.
-The access token can be found under Settings → Access Tokens on the Hugging Face website after you login to the HuggingFace website.
-This token will be served to the training container as a kubernetes Secret.
-For this we need to declare the secret by running the below create secret using kubectl.
+To let the training script download the Llama 3 model from Hugging Face, you need your Hugging Face access token (find it under Settings → Access Tokens on the Hugging Face website).
+Create a Kubernetes Secret with this token:

 ```bash
 kubectl create secret generic huggingface-secret --from-literal=HF_TOKEN=<HF_TOKEN>
 ```

-The Job spec also uses a ConfigMap to be able to get the training script mounted into the training container.
-Run the apply command to create this ConfigMap.
+Create the ConfigMap for the training script:

 ```bash
 kubectl apply -f llama3-finetuning-script-configmap.yaml
 ```

-Update the container image value in the `lora-finetune-job.yaml` file with the Docker image URL and tag obtained from the previous step.
+Update the `lora-finetune-job.yaml` file with your Docker image URL and tag.

-Once the corresponding pod is in 'Running' state, you can monitor the progress of the fine-tuning job by accessing the log file that's written to the FSx for Lustre(FSx-L) filesystem under the `/shared` folder.
-The fine-tuned model will also be saved in a subfolder named `llama3_tuned_model_<timestamp>`.
+When the pod is running, you can monitor the fine-tuning job by checking the log file in the `/shared` folder on FSx for Lustre.
+The fine-tuned model will be saved in a folder named `llama3_tuned_model_<timestamp>`.

-The training script runs a basic test at the end by passing in a few natural language prompts to compare how the fine-tuned model compares against the base model.
-This is captured in the output log from the training script and is made available along side the model artifacts folder using a similar naming scheme `llama3_finetuning_<timestamp>.out`.
+At the end, the script tests the fine-tuned model with some example prompts.
+The results are saved in a log file named like `llama3_finetuning_<timestamp>.out` next to the model folder.

-For your convenience, you can get on an interactive shell of a utility pod to access the FSx-L filesystem to view the fine-tuning log and resulting fine-tuned model.
-Let's create this pod before launching the training job.
+You can use a utility pod to access the FSx-L filesystem and view the logs and model files.
+Create this pod before starting the training job:

 ```bash
 kubectl apply -f training-artifact-access-pod.yaml
 ```

-We are now ready to apply the lora-finetune-job spec in the EKS cluster, which will launch our fine-tuning job.
+Now you can launch the fine-tuning job:

 ```bash
 kubectl apply -f lora-finetune-job.yaml